mohas1025/weekend-escape/README.md

 picker all reflow cleanly at each size, with a dedicated mobile navigation bar for small screens.

+## Design

+The interface uses a custom ocean-inspired color palette (deep teal, navy, and gold) with a glassmorphic UI style — translucent, blurred panels layered over an animated gradient hero on the Home page.
+The vibe picker cards respond to cursor movement with a real-time 3D tilt effect (perspective transforms based on mouse position), adding a tactile, interactive feel to the trip-builder form beyond static hover states.

 ## User Authentication and Data Persistence

 - Implemented with **Firebase Authentication**, supporting both